noxthot/ss22_julia_workshop/pages/hpc/gpu.md

     return
 end
 ```
-The calling function needs to compute the values as defined above.
+The calling function needs to compute the values as defined above:
 ```julia
 function in_unit_circle_gpu3(N::Int64)
     nthreads = 2^10